Connect with me on social media:

 What age is best?

-In my experience, days 7-10 are ideal for newborn sessions.
+In my experience, days 7-14 are ideal for newborn sessions.
 This is when Mom’s milk has time to come in, the baby’s stomach is much larger than it was at birth, and thus can hold more milk for a longer stretch of time.
 Younger than 7 days old you run the risk of baby waking too often to eat and Mom may still be feeling sore from childbirth or surgery.
-After day 10, the baby may start to develop baby acne and is less “moldable” for those posed images.
+After day 14, the baby may start to develop baby acne and is less “moldable” for those posed images.
+Newborn sessions are definitely doable all the way to 6 weeks old, though, so don’t let the baby’s age deter you!

 I hope you found these tips for new newborn photographers helpful and learned something new!
 Want to further your newborn education and become a true “baby whisperer?”
 Check out the Newborn Photographer Mini-Course!